-Autistic kids often need constant supervision, which is exhausting for parents and can stop them from being able to join in or fully enjoy social gatherings.
+Autistic kids sometimes need constant supervision, which is exhausting for parents and can stop them from being able to join in or fully enjoy social gatherings.
 Offer to set up a tag team to take turns supervising so that your friends can get something to eat, have a swim or even (hallelujah) go to the toilet in peace.

 32. Show that you’re aware

-33. Learn how to use aides
+33. Learn how to use communication aides

 34. Don’t forget the rest of the family